Iran Aviation Industries Organization: Major projects

 Former Iranian President Mahmoud Ahmadinejad had favored the purchase of aircraft such as Iran-140 which are manufactured in Iran.

 Iran’s Aviation Industries Organization plans to manufacture 100 advanced Tupolev Tu-214 and Tu-204 airplanes with a capacity of 210 persons each in cooperation with Russia within the next 10 years.
 Iran also intends to manufacture at least 50 Ka-32 helicopters in Iran under license of Kamov and negotiations are underway to manufacture 50 An-148 under licence, probably with similar arrangements as Iran-140 to be named Iran-148.
 Agreements were signed with Russia for co-development and co-manufacture of an uncertain amount of Tu-334 airliners in Iran with production to commence simultaneously both in Iran and Russia.
 Another agreement with Poltava Helicopter Company of Ukraine allows Iran to manufacture the Aerokopter AK1-3 Sanka ultra-light multi-purpose helicopters in Iran.
 Yet, Iran says it is prepared to order passenger planes from Boeing and Airbus if the United States lifts sanctions against Iran.

 In 2010, Iran's Defense Ministry said it will begin the production phase of a domestically-manufactured medium-size passenger plane designed to carry up to 150 passengers.
-This project is scheduled to be completed by 2018.

 In August 2018, IAIO unveiled the Kowsar (or Kosar) jet trainer and strike aircraft ahead of its maiden flight.
 The Kowsar will be produced in single and two-seater versions.

 Iran states that it will become an exporter of plane parts within 7 years (2019).
+Iranian sources stated in March 2024, that Iran is self-sufficient in producing passenger plane spare parts citing the sanctions against Russia as the need to proceed with such a plan.

 Jet engines

-In 2016, Iran unveiled its first "national turbojet engine" dubbed "Owj" (Zenith).
+In 2016, Iran unveiled its first "national turbojet engine" dubbed "Owj" (Apex).
 Manufactured with more than 14,000 parts, it is capable of flight at 50,000 feet and can be mounted on planes with a maximum takeoff weight of ten tons.
 Iran says that superalloys and specialized furnaces "made in Iran" have been used for this engine.
-Some analysts have pointed out that this engine shows close resemblance to the General Electric J85 turbojet engine (expected to serve with U.S. Air Force until 2040.)
+It is a reverse-engineered and enhanced version of the General Electric J85 turbojet engine (expected to serve with U.S. Air Force until 2040.)